Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 | 309     | Visualization                                                  | Masters in Health data science                       |

-Based on the provided courses and their corresponding programs, we can categorize them into the following main groups:

 1. **Foundational Health Informatics Courses:**
    - Basics of Statistical Inference